cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

 :::note

-Since `Go` processes templates as text files, we can parameterize the Atmos component name `eks/cluster-{{ .flavor }}` and any values in any sections (`vars`, `settings`, `env`, `backend`, etc.), and even the `import` section in the imported file (if the file imports other configurations).
+Since `Go` processes templates as text files, we can parameterize the Atmos component name `eks-{{ .flavor }}/cluster` and any values in any sections (`vars`, `settings`, `env`, `backend`, etc.), and even the `import` section in the imported file (if the file imports other configurations).

 :::